mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 To set up a public OIDC identity provider in HashiCorp Vault using the CLI, do the following:

-1. If entering the commands in the Vault Browser CLI, go to the [public address](https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault#vault-cluster-overview) for your HashiCorp Vault cluster, then open the Vault Browser CLI.
 1. Make sure you have permission to set up an [OIDC identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider).
 You must at least have the permissions specified in the following [HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies):

     ```json